-Significant provisions of Ordinance Bill No. 3-17 are summarized below:
+Significant provisions of the Draft Amendments are summarized below:

-- 1. Regulates Taxi Companies and Transportation Network Companies (TNC) substantially the same. - 2.
-Taxi Companies and TNC will be required to obtain a license from the City. - 3.
-Both types of companies must maintain commercial general liability insurance with limits of not less than \$1 million per occurrence and \$2 million aggregate. - 4.
+- 1. The Draft Amendments would treat Vehicle for Hire Agencies (Taxi Companies) and Transportation Network Companies (TNC) substantially the same. - 2.
+Taxi Companies and TNC (such as Uber and Lyft) will be required to obtain a license from the City. - 3.
+Both companies must maintain commercial general liability insurance with limits of not less than \$1 million per occurrence and \$2 million aggregate. - 4.
 Taxi Companies must maintain commercial auto liability insurance with a combined, single limit of not less than \$1 million per occurrence. - 5.
 TNC must maintain auto liability coverages for different periods for the driver - a.
 Period 1 Driver is logged into the app, but has not accepted a request for a ride (\$50,000/\$100,000/\$25,000 liability coverage), - b.
 Period 2 Driver has accepted a request but has not picked up the passenger (\$1,000,000/\$1,000,000 liability coverage), - c.
 Period 3 A passenger is in the TNC vehicle (\$1,000,000/\$1,000,000). - 6.
-Taxi Companies and TNC are required to provide reasonable accommodations to passengers with disabilities, and generally comply with the ADA. - 7.
-City may revoke or suspend a company license for violations of the SRC.
+Taxi Companies and TNC are required to provide reasonable accommodations to passengers with disabilities, and generally comply with the ADA.

+- 7. City may revoke or suspend a company license for violations of the SRC.
 Appeals of denials would be to the Salem Hearings Officer. - 8.
 Drivers (both TNC drivers and taxi drivers) would not be required to obtain a license from the City. - 9.
-Taxi and TNC drivers will be subject to the following requirements, compliance to which will be determined by the Taxi or TNC company;
+Taxi and TNC drivers will be subject to the following requirements, compliance to which will be determined by the Taxi or TNC company; - a.

-- a.
 Minimum age of 21, with a valid license, vehicle registration and insurance compliant with the requirements in the code, - b.
 Pass a criminal background check conducted by the company or a third party. - c.
 Companies are required to revoke a driver's authority to drive for the company, and inform the City, if the company becomes aware the driver has violated the requirements in the code.
 Company may reinstate the driver upon the company finding the driver is in compliance with the requirements. - 10.
 The background check searches back seven years, and includes local, state and national criminal history databases and sex offender registries. - 11.
 Individuals are prohibited from being a driver if they are a registered sex offender, or within the last seven years prior to the application; - a.
 Has a felony conviction, - b.
 Has a conviction for a crime involving driving under the influence of alcohol or controlled substance, - c.
 Has a conviction relating to a sexual offence, - d.
 Has a conviction for a crime involving physical harm or attempted physical harm to a person. - 12.
-Taxi and TNC companies are required to maintain records for each of their drivers, which must be made available to the City upon request. - 13.
-Taxi and TNC companies are subject to a City audit, up to twice per year, of their business records to determine compliance with the City's regulations.
+Taxi and TNC companies are required to maintain records for each of their drivers, which must be made available to the City upon request.

-Major differences between current SRC and the Ordinance Bill:
+Major differences between current SRC and the Draft Amendments:

-- 1. Drivers would no longer be licensed by the City, - 2.
+- 1. Drivers would not be licensed by the City under the Draft Amendments, - 2.
 A driver's authority to drive for a TNC or Taxi Company could not be revoked by the City, - 3.
 There is no requirement for 24 hour, seven day a week service, - 4.
 No requirement for timely service (current standard is 45 minutes), - 5.
 No requirement for vehicle inspections, - 6.
 No requirement for vehicles to display rates or specialized charges, - 7.
-No requirement to provide passengers a receipt, - 8. \$1 million commercial general liability per occurrence requirement instead of the SRC requirement for \$2 million, - 9.
+No requirement to provide passengers a receipt,

+- 8. \$1 million commercial general liability per occurrence requirement instead of the SRC requirement for \$2 million, - 9.
 Lesser standard for insurance carrier for the vehicle and company, - 10.
 Lesser standards for a criminal background check.